North Pole Cruise On A Luxury Icebreaker

 Midnight Sun

-Due to the thick sea ice and harsh weather conditions during the winter, reaching the North Pole is only possible in the Arctic Summer.
+Due to the thick sea ice and harsh winter weather conditions, the North Pole can only be reached in the Arctic Summer.

-Geographic North Pole Cruises commence in Paris with a charter flight to Longyearbyen in Svalbard and end in Reykjavik in Iceland.
-Paris and Reykjavik have international airports with regular connections to the UK, Europe, and the USA.
+Geographic North Pole Cruises start in Paris with a charter flight to Longyearbyen in Svalbard and end in Reykjavik in Iceland.
+Paris and Reykjavik have international airports with regular connections to the UK, Europe and the USA.

-Transarctic North Pole Cruises commence in Seattle with a charter flight to Nome in Alaska, where the ship expedition begins.
-This expedition ends in Longyearbyen with a charter flight to Paris as the final endpoint.
+Transarctic North Pole Cruises start in Seattle with a charter flight to Nome, Alaska, where the ship expedition begins.
+This expedition ends in Longyearbyen, with a charter flight to Paris as the final destination.
 Seattle has an international airport with good connections across the USA, the UK, and Europe.

-Travelling by luxury icebreaker ship from Longyearbyen is the favorite route for guests visiting the North Pole.
-The sea ice begins at the North of Svalbard and extends to the North Pole.
+Travel by luxury icebreaker ship from Longyearbyen is the most popular way for guests to visit the North Pole.
+The sea ice starts north of Svalbard and goes to the North Pole.

-Please see our guide for the various ways to reach the North Pole, including flying.
+See our guide for how to get to the North Pole, including flying.

-North Pole cruises operate during the Arctic summer from late June to early September.
-This period offers the most favourable conditions for reaching the North Pole and exploring the Arctic region.
+North Pole cruises run during the Arctic summer from late June to early September.
+This is the best time to reach the North Pole and explore the Arctic.

-During the summer, milder weather allows safe passage through the navigable sea ice on an icebreaker to the North Pole.
+The weather is milder in the summer, and the sea ice is navigable on an icebreaker to the North Pole.

-Summer is the peak season for Arctic wildlife activity.
-You have a better chance of spotting polar bears, seals, whales, and bird species during this time.
+Summer is the peak season for Arctic wildlife.
+During this time, you can better see polar bears, seals, whales, and bird species.

-Please see our When to Visit The North Pole Guide for a complete guide on which month to choose.
+See our When to Visit The North Pole Guide for more information.

 Types Of North Pole Cruise